 4. Familiarise yourself with your debit card

 Set some time aside to understand how your debit card works.
-Find out whether any ATM fees apply, understand what happens if you overdraw, and check if any benefits, like cashback offers or other rewards, are available when you use your debit card or everyday bank account.
+Find out whether any ATM fees apply and check if any benefits, like cashback offers or other rewards, are available when you use your debit card or everyday bank account.

 5. Reduce your debt